GPUOpen-Tools/vscode_extensions/radeon-gpu-analyzer/README.md

 ### 1.1.0

 - Added support for compiling DX12 compute shaders introduced with RGA 2.2.
+- Added support for compiling DX12 graphics pipelines introduced with RGA 2.3.
-- Added support for RDNA targets (gfx1010 - Navi10).
+- Added support for RDNA targets (gfx1010 = Navi10 and gfx1012 = Navi14).
 - Removed certain keybindings as they became ambiguous with the introduction of DX12.

 ### 1.0.1